XiudingCai/VitalBench/README.md

     pip install mamba-ssm
     ```

 3. Prepare Data.

-You can obtain the well pre-processed datasets from public channel like [[Google Drive]](https://drive.google.com/drive/folders/13Cg1KYOlzM5C7K8gK8NfC-F3EYxkM3D2?usp=sharing) or [[Tsinghua Cloud]](https://cloud.tsinghua.edu.cn/f/2ea5ca3d621e4e5ba36a/), Then place the downloaded data in the folder`./dataset`.
+For this benchmark, we use two publicly available datasets:

+- VitalDB: A multi-center, real-time monitoring dataset of intraoperative vital signs.
+It consists of data from over 4,000 surgeries across multiple hospitals, providing time-series data on various physiological variables such as heart rate, blood pressure, and oxygen saturation.
+You can access the dataset at VitalDB.

+- MOVER: A dataset from the MOVER-SIS project, containing vital sign time series and corresponding clinical labels, designed for anesthesia monitoring tasks.
+The dataset includes data from multiple hospitals and is freely accessible at MOVER.

+The processed dataset, including the necessary preprocessing steps, will be made publicly available in the future to facilitate reproducibility and extend the impact of our work.

 4. Train and evaluate model.
-We provide the experiment scripts for MambaTS under the folder `./scripts/`.
+We provide the experiment scripts for all baselines under the folder `./scripts/`.
 You can reproduce the experiment results as the following examples:

     ```
     # VitalDB